cosmadora/personal-website/content/_index.md

 ## About me

 ![Portrait of Adora](/images/portrait.webp)
-I'm a site reliability engineer, with a pretty mixed technical background.
-I started my career in software development, and then moved on to be a sysadmin with main emphasis on linux environments.Afterwards, I was part network architect/engineer, part site reliability engineer.
-I switched to managingthe network infrastructure at a big datacenter provider, where I was supporting the automation ofour infrastructure there.
-Then I tried some network security, and finally I work as a site reliability engineer again, focussing on automating infrastructure tasks on network and security equipment, mostly using Go and Python on Kubernetes.
+I'm a site reliability engineer with a diverse technical background.
+I started my career in software development before moving into system administration with an emphasis on Linux environments.
+Later, I worked as both a network architect/engineer and site reliability engineer.
+I then managed network infrastructure at a major german datacenter provider, where I supported infrastructure automation.
+After exploring network security, I returned to site reliability engineering, now focusing on automating infrastructure tasks for network and security equipment, primarily using Go and Python on Kubernetes.

 You can find a list of projects that I've already worked on [in my Portfolio](/portfolio), and you can find [ways to contact me below](#contact).